FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: -- An Attention Modular Network

 \subsection{Learning Rate Scheduler}

-Since the \qqmn strongly resembles the Transformer architecture, we are employing the Cosine Annealing learning rate (LR) warm-up scheduler \cite{Loshchilov2016Cosine} to further accelerate convergence, stabilise the training, and improve generalisation for the Adam optimisation algorithms \cite{Liu2019LR}.
-Rather than setting the LR as a constant or in a decreasing order, the LR warm-up technique gradually increases the LR from zero to the specified LR in the first few training iterations.
-This is particularly important for adaptive optimisation algorithms, such as Adam, because these algorithms use the bias correction factors that can lead to a higher variance in the first few training iterations.
-Furthermore, layer normalisation techniques applied in the \rnn component can also lead to very high gradients during the first iterations.
+Since \qqmn resembles the Transformer architecture, we employ the Cosine Annealing learning rate (LR) warm-up scheduler \cite{Loshchilov2016Cosine} to further accelerate convergence, stabilise the training, and hopefully improve generalisation using the Adam optimisation algorithm \cite{Liu2019LR}.
+Unlike fixed or decreasing LR strategies, the LR warm-up gradually increases LR from zero to the specified LR in initial training iterations.
+This is particularly important for adaptive optimisation, as in the case of Adam, which leverage bias correction factors, potentially causing higher variance in early iterations.
+Additionally, the \rnn component's use of layer normalisation can contribute to elevated gradients in the initial phases.